5280 - Separation From Employment

 - A release from contract may be granted by the Board to allow a staff member to accept another position prior to or during the school year provided a satisfactory replacement can be obtained.

-- A release from contract may be granted by the Board in case of illness or other personal matters which make it a substantial hardship for the staff member to continue his/her employment in the District.
+- A release from contract may be granted by the Board in case of illness or other personal matters which make it a substantial hardship for the staff member to continue their employment in the District.

 - Each request will be reviewed and a decision rendered based on the totality of the circumstances.
 The needs of the District and continuity of the educational program offered to students will receive primary consideration in the Board’s decision.